freedomofpress/securedrop-docs/docs/admin/deployment/deployment_practices.rst

-Once SecureDrop is installed on a news organization's servers, it's important for the administrator to configure it in a way that provides the greatest protection for *Sources* and *Journalists*, given the unique needs and constraints of the organization.
+Once SecureDrop is installed on a news organization's servers, it's important for the administrator to configure it in a way that provides the greatest protection for Sources and Journalists, given the unique needs and constraints of the organization.

 The deployment section here covers a variety of tasks an administrator might need to perform to successfully deploy SecureDrop, depending on organizational needs and requirements.

-Certain topics, such as creating a *Landing Page* and onboarding *Journalists*, are universal to all SecureDrop instances.
+Certain topics, such as creating a Landing Page and onboarding Journalists, are universal to all SecureDrop instances.
 Other topics are optional, and are only needed if they fit in with the organization's security policies and newsroom workflows.